AND-SHAL-0813/MS_PhishGuard-Web/readme.md

 ## 📡 System Overview

 **MS_PhishGuard** is a lightweight cyber-defense tool that simulates advanced threat detection directly in the browser.
 By abandoning traditional backend dependencies, it offers zero-latency analysis of URLs using a custom **JavaScript Heuristic Engine** wrapped in a responsive, cyberpunk-themed interface.
+MS_PhishGuard is a client-side web application designed to simulate and visualize phishing threat detection.
+Built with a futuristic "Cyberpunk" aesthetic, it provides a dashboard for analyzing URLs, tracking threat statistics, and monitoring recent security activity.
 </div>

 ---